Urigo/tortilla/README.md

     foo@step1@0.0.1
     foo@0.0.1

-In addition, a stack of all the releases is available through a [diff branches](#diff-branches):
+In addition, a stack of all the releases is available through a [history branches](#history-branches):

-    diff/releases/master
+    master-history
-    diff/releases/foo
+    foo-history

 ### Release Tags

 A release tag should represent the tutorial at a specific state (e.g. master branch step2) and time point (e.g. version 1.2.1).
 A release tag should contain the name of the branch, the step descriptor, if at all, and a [semver](http://semver.org/) version, separated with at (`@`) signs (e.g. `master@step1@0.0.1`, `foo@0.1.0`).

-### Diff Branches
+### History Branches

-The diff is specific for a certain branch.
-Its name should start with `diff/releases/` followed by the branch name (e.g. `diff/releases/master`).
-Each commit in that branch represents all the changes made in a specific release, making the comparison between all diff releases much much easier (even if they have different roots!).
-Here's an example of a commits list in a diff branch named `diff/releases/master`:
+The history is specific for a certain branch.
+Its name should end with `history` preceded by the branch name (e.g. `master-history`).
+Each commit in that branch represents all the changes made in a specific release, making the comparison between releases much easier (even if they have different roots!).
+Here's an example of a commits list in a history branch named `master-history`:

-    master@1.0.0
+    master@1.0.0: Add favorites page
-    master@0.0.2
+    master@0.0.2: Update step 2
-    master@0.0.1
+    master@0.0.1: Initial tutorial creation

 ## How to Start